mertall/bluequbit_hackathon/README.md

 # BlueQubit Hackathon
 # Project Overview

-This repository documents the progression of solving computational problems using various optimization techniques, culminating in the use of Tensor Networks for accurate results.
+This repository documents the progression of solving [[peak circuits](https://arxiv.org/abs/2404.14493)]using various computational techniques, culminating in the use of Tensor Networks for results.
 Below is the step-by-step evolution of the approach:

 ## Hackathon Work
 1. **Brute Force with GPU Credits**: Leveraged GPU resources for initial brute force solutions.